japleitez/peecko-api-doc/README.md

 [ ] **Response**

-This service returns the playlist with the videos re-ordered as requested.
+This service returns the updated playlist (see Get Playlist by Id to see json format)